Tempo logotype

 • "No rip-and-replace – start in Jira this quarter."
 Tempo is an extension of the Jira investment via the Tempo SPM suite rather than a new centralized platform to build and maintain.

 Tempo at enterprise scale isn't theoretical.
-OTP Bank Group provides a blueprint for transparency at scale using Structure PPM, Capacity Planner, and Timesheets – a regulated-industry outcome that demonstrates Jira-native governance can serve the kind of enterprise depth Planisware buyers expect.
+OTP Bank Group provides a blueprint for transparency using Structure PPM, Capacity Planner, and Timesheets – a regulated-industry outcome that demonstrates Jira-native governance can serve the kind of enterprise depth Planisware buyers expect.

 Ideal customer for each tool